-The valuation at 31 December 2022 contains a 'market valuation uncertainty' clause due to the market disruption caused by the COVID-19 pandemic which has resulted in a reduction in transactional evidence.
+The valuation at 31 December 2023 contains a 'market valuation uncertainty' clause due to the market disruption caused by the macroeconomic and geopolitical uncertainties, including the continued negative effects of the COVID-19 pandemic which has resulted in a reduction in transactional evidence.
 This clause does not invalidate the valuation but implies that there is substantially more uncertainty than under normal market conditions.
 Accordingly, the valuer cannot attach as much weight as usual to previous market evidence for comparison purposes, and there is an increased risk that the price realised in an actual transaction would differ from the value conclusion.
 As a result of this increased uncertainty, the assumptions may require significant revision in the next financial period.